groundhog-21/investment_portfolio_analyzer/README.md

   - `benchmark_prices.csv`
   - `benchmark_prices.parquet`

-The benchmark data will be used in later steps for portfolio comparison.
+This benchmark dataset will be used in later steps for portfolio comparison.

 ---

 ## Repository Structure

 investment_portfolio_analyzer/
-├── data/ # All saved data files
-├── notebooks/ # Jupyter notebooks for each development step │ └── 01_build_benchmark.ipynb
+├── data/                     # All saved data files (ignored by git) ├── notebooks/                # Jupyter notebooks for each development step │   └── 01_build_benchmark.ipynb
 ├── README.md
 ├── requirements.txt
 ├── LICENSE